 The Bank was able to continue to take advantage of the opportunity to recognize gains from the sales of securities without impacting the yield of the investment portfolio by marginally extending the maturity duration.
-The gain in first quarter 2012 was based on security sales of \$24.6 million while 2011's gain was based on security sales of \$16.4 million.
+The gain in first quarter 2012 was based on security sales of \$24.6 million with no additional sales taking place during the second quarter.
+2011's gain of \$372 thousand occurred during the first and second quarter and was based on sales of \$19.8 million.
 There were not any securities sold at a loss in either period.

-Overall non-interest income improved \$920 thousand for the first three months of operations in 2012 as compared to 2011.
-The improvement is expected to continue through 2012, specifically in the area of loss on sale or other assets owned.
+Overall non-interest income improved \$1.85 million for the first six months of operations in 2012 as compared to 2011.
+The improvement in the second quarter was \$836 thousand.
+It is expected to continue through 2012, specifically in the area of loss on sale of other assets owned.